-- 1. Orientation and Building Facades. - a.
-Each building abutting a public street shall have A a minimum of four of the following building elements, features, and treatments incorporated into the street-facing facade that provide variety and visual interest shall be provided: (R) - a.
-Additional porches and patios (required porch not included). - b.
-Varying roof shapes or gables between adjacent structures. - e.i.
-Windows with visible trim and mullions or recessed windows. - d.
-Roof brackets. - e.ii.
-Dormers. - f.
-Fascia boards. - giii.
-Bay windows. - hiv.
-Entry enhancement such as a well detailed door (multi-panel or glass insert), window adjacent to front door (sidelite), or roof extension. - i.
-Trellis. - i.
-Modulation. - k.
-Chimney (shown on the exterior of the house). - Variation in roof or building colors and materials on individual units, such as brick, stone or other masonry as accents. - m.
+- 1. Orientation and Building Facades.

+- a.
+Each building abutting a public street shall have A-a minimum of four of the following building elements, features, and treatments incorporated into the street-facing facade that provide variety and visual interest shall be provided:

+(R)

+- a.
+Additional porches and patios (required porch not included).

+- b.
+Varying roof shapes or gables between adjacent structures.

+- e.i.
+Windows with visible trim and mullions or recessed windows.

+- d.
+Roof brackets.

+- e.ii.
+Dormers.

+- f.
+Fascia boards.

+- giii.
+Bay windows.

+- hiv.
+Entry enhancement such as a well detailed door (multi-panel or glass insert), window adjacent to front door (sidelite), or roof extension.

+- i.
+Trellis.

+- i.
+Modulation.

+- k.
+Chimney (shown on the exterior of the house).

+- Variation in roof or building colors and materials on individual units, such as brick, stone or other masonry as accents. - m.
 Variation in housing type and size. - nvi.
-Other building elements, treatments, features, or site designs approved by the code administrator director that provide variety and visual interest. - b.
+Other building elements, treatments, features, or site designs approved by the code administratordirector that provide variety and visual interest. - b.
 Exterior stairs that provide access to an upper level are not allowed on the front facade of the building.
-(R)

-- c.
+(R) - c.
 Parking lots, garages, and solid, blank wall facades shall not dominate common areas or other public areas.
 (R) - d.
 Each of the units abutting a public street must have its address, windows, and main entrance oriented toward the street frontage.
 (R) - e.
 Attached unit homes abutting public streets shall be designed to appear like a detached single-family home, with only one entry per building face/elevation.
 Attached unit homes on corner lots shall be designed so each unit is oriented towards a different street.
 This gives the structure the overall appearance of a house when viewed from either street.
 (R) - f.
 Units that are on the interior of a development should be oriented toward the common open space or the most important path or street.
 (P) - g.
 Design of attached units and carriage units shall be similar in terms of style, materials, color, detailing, articulation, fenestration (including window and door placement), etc., of the entire development.
-(P)

-2. Open Space and Landscaping.

-- a.
+(P) - 2.
+Open Space and Landscaping. - a.
+A planting strip five feet in width shall be provided along exterior rear and side property lines consistent with L2 see-through buffer landscape standard of SMC 17C.200.030.
+(R) - b.
 All street-facing facades must have landscaping along the foundation.
 There must be at least one three-gallon shrub for every three lineal feet of foundation.
-(R) - b.
+(R) - c.
 Sixty percent of the area between the front lot line and the front building line must be landscaped.
 At a minimum, the required landscaped area must be planted with living ground cover.
 Up to one-third of the required landscaped area may be for recreational use, or for use by pedestrians.
 Examples include walkways, play areas, or patios.
+(R)

-(R) - c.
-Generous use of planting materials and landscape structures such as trellises, raised beds and fencing to unify the overall site design is encouraged.
-(P)
+d.
+Generous use of planting materials and landscape structures such as trellises, raised beds and fencing to unify the overall site design is encouraged, consistent with L3 open area landscaping standard of SMC 17C.200.030.
+(R)